[vc_row][vc_column][vc_column_text](By Nathan Schor firstname.lastname@example.org)

 STEM readers familiar with the physics and math parts, will still benefit from the extensive coverage applications receive, and certainly more current than earlier books.

-The book is especially worthwhile for those with some technical exposure to this area (like programmers – as there’s plenty of places to dive into code and interact on GitHub.
+The book is especially worthwhile for those with some technical exposure, like programmers – as there’s plenty of places to dive into code and interact on GitHub.
 It would also be a useful first book for those with some STEM training who’re looking to come up to speed on quantum computing.

 For the serious reader, the book would well serve as your first on QC.
 In addition, it also makes a decent handbook.
 As you learn more QC and become more adapt, it’s a good book to return to, serving as an all around handy reference, and refresher for core material.